Emergency Dentistry – Lakewood, Dallas, TX

 Not every broken, painful, or knocked out tooth can be avoided.
 However, there are several easy steps you can take to minimize your risk of a dental emergency.
 A few healthy habits and simple precautions can go a tremendously long way in protecting your pearly whites against infection and damage.
 After all, “an ounce of prevention is worth a pound of cure” when it comes to oral health!
 Here are the best ways to keep your smile happy, healthy, and intact for a lifetime.

 As mundane as it may sound, regularly brushing and flossing is one of the most effective ways to prevent dental emergencies in Dallas.
 When you don’t clean your mouth every day, harmful plaque, bacteria, and tartar will begin to build up on your teeth and gums.
-This can quickly lead to enamel erosion, weakened teeth, and inflamed gums, which can eventually turn into serious infections that require a trip to your Dallas emergency dental office.
+This can quickly lead to enamel erosion, weakened teeth, and inflamed gums, which can eventually turn into serious infections that require a trip to an emergency dental office.
 Thankfully, you can keep your teeth strong and sparkling by brushing, flossing, and rinsing with mouthwash every day.

 It’s common knowledge that eating too many sugary foods will lead to a mouthful of cavities.
 Tooth decay weakens enamel and causes sensitivity, which boosts your risk of a serious dental infection that can only be treated by a root canal or extraction.
-What’s more, acidic beverages like soda and sports drinks burn through enamel very quickly, eroding your enamel and increasing your risk of chipped or broken teeth.
+What’s more, acidic beverages like soda and sports drinks burn through enamel very quickly, eroding it and increasing your risk of chipped or broken teeth.
 Not only will eating a healthier diet help you prevent these problems, but it can improve your oral health as well!
-Eating foods with calcium, phosphorus, and vitamin C can help your teeth stay healthy and strong.
+Eating foods with calcium, phosphorus, and vitamin C can keep your teeth healthy and strong.

-Wear A Mouthguard
+Wear a Mouthguard

 If you’re active or enjoy playing sports, it’s essential that you have a custom-made mouthguard.
 This small piece of safety equipment can make a huge difference in protecting your smile from serious damage while out on the court or field.